carpentries-incubator/singularity-introduction/_episodes/01-singularity-gettingstarted.md

 A number of tools are available to create, deploy and run containerised applications.
 Some of these will be covered throughout this tutorial:

-* **Docker**: the first engine to gain popularity, still widely used in the IT industry.
+* **Docker**: The first engine to gain popularity, still widely used in the IT industry.
 Not very suitable for HPC as it requires *root* privileges to run.
 We'll use it mostly to build container images.
 See the extensive [online documentation](https://docs.docker.com/) for more information.

 * **Singularity**: a simple, powerful *root*-less container engine for the HPC world.
 The main focus of this workshop.
 See the [user guide](https://sylabs.io/guides/latest/user-guide/) for extensive documentation.